syncthing/syncthing-macos/README.md

 The latest version can be downloaded from [Github Releases](https://github.com/xor-gate/syncthing-macosx/releases/latest)

+**NOTE:** As I am not a payed Mac Developer I have no approved signing keys.
+It is possible the application is not allowed to run due to the new Apple Application Security Policy (since Mac OS Sierra 10.12).
+And is already discussed in [issue 8](https://github.com/xor-gate/syncthing-macosx/issues/8#issuecomment-259662447).
+ You only can soften the policy just for `syncthing-macosx` as descibed by Apple [Knowledge Base #18657](https://support.apple.com/kb/ph18657).

 # Why

 All cross-platform approaches are not able to use all the native facilities of Mac OS.
 Including auto-updates, vector icon set and full packaging.